-I have to warn you first that in most cases there is no way to repair a damaged attic fan, you will have to either replace the thermostat or the motor.
-If you are unlucky you won’t find a new motor to replace it with so in the end you will end up replacing the whole fan.
-If the fan is covered under warranty the manufacturer will replace the fan for you at no cost.
+I must warn you first that in most cases, there is no way to repair a damaged attic fan; you will have to replace either the thermostat or the motor.
+If you are unlucky, you won’t find a new motor to replace it with, so in the end, you will end up replacing the whole fan.
+However, if the fan is covered under warranty, the manufacturer will replace the fan for you at no cost.

 Attic fan problems and their solutions

-An attic fan that runs non-stop is a common problem associated with the fan’s thermostat.
-As you know most attic fans come with a thermostat controller where you can set the temperature at which the fan should turn on.
-A one-speed fan often comes with a single thermostat and a 2 speed one comes with two thermostats.
+If an attic fan is running non-stop without ever turning off, it could be due to a faulty thermostat.
+Most attic fans come with a thermostat controller where you can set the temperature at which the fan should turn on.
+A one-speed fan often comes with a single thermostat, and a two-speed one comes with two thermostats.
 The second thermostat in the latter case is used to set a higher temperature at which the fan should switch to the highest speed setting.
-Some controllers come with a humidistat and a thermostat combines.
+In addition, some controllers come with a humidistat along with the thermostat.

-If the temperature you set on the thermostat is lower than the outdoor temperature then the attic fan will run constantly.
-This is because an attic fan can never cool the attic to a temperature lower than the outside temperature value.
+An attic fan will run non-stop if the temperature you set on the thermostat is lower than the outdoor temperature.
+This is because the attic fan can never cool the attic to a temperature lower than the outside temperature.

 The only solution to this problem is to increase the temperature setting on the thermostat.
-Set the temperature to a value that is slightly higher than the outside temperature, maybe 10 degrees more.
+Set the thermostat temperature slightly higher than the outside temperature, maybe 10 degrees more.

 Another reason why the fan is running constantly is that it is hot-wired to the mains without any controller in between.
-This means the fan was running constantly since it was installed, and in this case, the only way to shut off the fan is to turn off the breaker supplying power to it.
+This means the fan has been running non-stop since it was installed, and in this case, the only way to shut off the fan is to turn off the breaker supplying power to it.

 2. Attic fan sounds like a helicopter

-Noise/rattling from a fan is often caused by loose parts or unbalanced blades.
-The blades of attic fans are dynamically balanced and tested but they can get bent during the shipping or installation.
 Unfortunately, there is no way you can repair or balance a bent blade unless you are very experienced in that work.
-Problems like these are usually covered under the manufacture warranty, so if the blades are bent or unbalanced the best solution is to contact the manufacture and get a replacement.
+However, problems like these are usually covered under the manufacturer’s warranty, so if the blades are bent or unbalanced, the best solution is to contact the manufacturer and get a replacement.
 Most companies will replace the entire attic fan in these cases.

-If your attic fan has a belt drive then the noise can be due to worn-out bearings.
-This happens if the fan was running without any maintenance for a long time.
-Replacing the worn out bearings with new ones is the only solution for this problem.
+If your attic fan has a belt drive, the noise can be due to worn-out bearings.
+This happens if the fan has been running without any maintenance for a long time.
+Replacing the worn-out bearings with new ones is the only solution to this problem.

-Rattling noises can also be caused if the screws of the assembly are not firmly tightened.
-Overtime these screws can get loose and cause vibrations and noise.
-If this is the case then the solution is simple, just tighten those screws!
+Rattling noises can also be caused if the screws of the assembly are not tightened firmly.
+Over time, these screws can get loose and cause vibrations and noise.
+If this is the case, then the solution is simple: tighten those screws!

 Lack of lubrication can also cause noise.
-Some attic fans come with oil ports, it is recommended to oil them yearly or bi-yearly.
+Although some attic fans come with oil ports, it is recommended to oil them yearly or bi-yearly.